Organic Seeds Edible Plants Organic Pest Controls Books Tools, Propagation & Fertilisers Sprouting & Microgreens Poultry Supplies Specials

 A tropical climber with small, fragrant flowers produces a warty fruit.
 It produces prolifically but may need hand pollination in cool climates.
 Sow next to a trellis, after all danger of frost has passed, soil temperature min.
 22ºC, 2.5 cm deep, 30 cm apart.
 Early plants can be sown in seedling pots for later transplanting.
 Prepare well-drained soil with compost and well-rotted manure.
 To avoid excessive bitterness, pick the green fruit when young.
 Fruit is peeled, rubbed with salt and left for an hour then rinsed and the central spongy pith discarded.
 Seeds should not be eaten.
 Alternatively it can be parboiled in salted water before use.
 Used as a cooked vegetable and in pickles and curries.
 Young leaves and shoots are edible.
 Days to harvest: 60 - 70.

 A prolific, open-pollinated, traditional variety of bitter melon.
-The fruit weigh up to 20 kg but are best picked at 1.5 kg, bigger fruit is more bitter.
+The fruit are heavily warted and up to 25 - 30 cm long.
+Fruit are best picked when young and green.

 SM140